Offline Sync

 })).await?;

 // 4.
-Query local data (works offline!)
+Query local data with full SDBQL (works offline!)

-let users = sync_manager.query_local(
+let users = sync_manager.query(

 "FOR u IN users FILTER u.name == @name RETURN u",